campbell17/campbell17-v2/journal/draft-untitled.md

 Timing.

+"Red flannel.
+One o'clock...That dude's a boxer.
+See him?"
+He leans to his left toward his friend and covertly points at the seats in front of the stage.

+"Oh, totally.
+Bump elbows with him on the way out, 'We got a problem, bud?!'
+No, sir, sorry sir."

+"Ha!
+Yeah, immediate fetal position.
+No thanks.
+Oh, look at those two.
+A match made in heaven...wait, they got wrist bands, what are those for?"

+"Huh.
+For the alcohol, maybe?
+Did Charlotte get one?"

+"No, and she got the...what did you order, baby?"
+He turns to his right and gently pats his wife's arm to get her attention.

+"White wine," Charlotte replies.
+"I was going to get red but they only had Merlot so I got the white."

+"White wine," he says, turning back to his friend.
+"Sweet sippy cup, though."

+Unfamiliar hip-hop music continues to play in the background as more people file in.

+"Her man's having trouble with his band."

+They both look over to study the large man with large wrists struggling mightily to affix his $0.07 Tyvek wrist band in a way that won't tear out a patch of arm hair when he removes it after the show.

+"Help out your boy," the friend says, telepathically encouraging the man's girlfriend to intervene.

+"There she goes.
+She finally noticed," he said.
+"It's a good thing the show is here and not at the Miller."

+"Hmm?"
+Said the friend.

+"We went to a show there a few months ago.
+That theater has tiny seats.
+I'm not sure that guy would fit. _We_ barely fit.
+Were people smaller a hundred years ago?"

+"Is that how old it is?" asked the friend.

+"I think so.
+Let's look it up," he pulls out his phone.
+"Welp, there goes that theory."

+"No good?"

+"Well, I was right about the Miller, but I assumed this theater was newer because the seats are big and plush.
+But this one is fifty years older."

+With that mystery settled, the people-waiting continues.

 - We went to a comedy show the other night in the city.
 While we were waiting for the opener to take the stage, I turned to my friend and asked if he ever thought about what it would be like to be one of these other bags of organs filing in.
 - I'm not a "city person" but I lived in one for seven years during college.
 Most of the people at the show appeared to still be city people.
 - On the infrequent times I go out in public, I sometimes look around and wonder what life would be like as the other people milling around.